yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

 .. note::

-   You must comply with all Apache, mod-wsgi
-   , and Mysql requirements.
+   You must comply with all Apache, ``mod-wsgi``, and Mysql requirements.

--  Have all the build requirements as described in the "`Preparing to Use Toaster <#toaster-manual-start>`__" chapter.
+-  Have all the build requirements as described in the ":ref:`toaster-manual/toaster-manual-start:Preparing to Use Toaster`" chapter.

 -  Have an Apache webserver.